-There is good news for those who believe in Christ: "As for you, you were dead in your transgressions and sins, in which you used to live when you followed the ways of this world....
-But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions" (Ephesians 2:1-2, 4-5).
+There is good news for those who believe in Christ: “You were dead in your transgressions and sins, in which you used to live when you followed the ways of this world….
+But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions” (Ephesians 2:1-2, 4-5).

-But why does Jesus live in us now?
-Notice: "It is by grace you have been saved, through faith — and this not from yourselves, it is the gift of God — not by works, so that no one can boast.
-For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do" (Ephesians 2:8-10).
+Why does Jesus live in us now?
+“It is by grace you have been saved, through faith — and this not from yourselves, it is the gift of God — not by works, so that no one can boast.
+For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do” (Ephesians 2:8-10).
 God has saved us by grace, through no effort of our own.
-But though works cannot earn us salvation, Jesus lives in us so that we may now do good works and thereby glorify God.
+Although works cannot earn us salvation, Jesus lives in us so that we may now do good works and thereby glorify God.